CedrickOka/api-bundle/Resources/doc/index.md

 and place your `WsseUser` class in it.

-In the following sections, you'll see examples of how your `WsseUser` class should look, depending on how you're storing your pictures.
+In the following sections, you'll see examples of how your `WsseUser` class should look, depending on how you're storing your entities.

 **Note:**